Advanced Magento 2 Developer Tools For Debugging

 Key Highlights:

-• Provides a web interface for analyzing profile data.
+• It provides a web interface for analyzing profile data.

-• Offers suggestions for optimizing code and database interactions.
+• The tool offers suggestions for optimizing code and database interactions.

-• Supports profiling CLI commands and web requests.
+• It supports profiling Magento CLI commands and web requests.

 III.
 New Relic

-New Relic is an Application Performance Monitoring (APM) tool providing detailed production performance data and error tracking.
+New Relic is an Application Performance Monitoring tool that tracks data and errors.
 It helps identify and diagnose issues in real time.

 Key Highlights: